wickhama09/SaberWars/README.md

 Code
 ---

-There are two main files which contain the code that I wrote for this game.
+There are two main files within this repository which contain the code that I wrote for this game.

 You can view the introduction and character selection code [here](https://github.com/wickhama09/SaberWars/blob/master/Final_Anthony_Wickham/FrmGame.vb),